- Fee assured

 Professional bodies (positions held - last 3 yrs)

-- Council Member British Association of Urological Surgeons 2013
+- Council Member Royal College of Physicians and Surgeons 2015

 Details of entry to specialist register